6 SPEED DSG AUTOMATIC GEARBOXES

-A direct-shift gearbox, commonly abbreviated to DSG, is an electronically controlled dual-clutch multiple-shaft manual gearbox in a transaxle design, without a conventional clutch pedal and with fully automatic or semi-manual control.
+A direct-shift gearbox, commonly abbreviated to DSG automatic gearbox, is an electronically controlled dual-clutch multiple-shaft manual gearbox in a transaxle design, without a conventional clutch pedal and with fully automatic or semi-manual control.
 In simple terms, a DSG is two separate manual gearboxes (and clutches) contained within one housing and working as one unit.
-By using two independent clutches, a DSG can achieve faster shift times and eliminates the torque converter of a conventional epicyclic automatic transmission.
+By using two independent clutches, a DSG automatic gearbox can achieve faster shift times and eliminates the torque converter of a conventional epicyclic automatic transmission.

 Due to space constraints, the two clutch assemblies are concentric, and the shafts within the gearbox are hollow and also concentric.
 Because the alternate clutch pack’s gear-sets can be pre-selected (predictive shifts enabled via the unloaded section of the gearbox), un-powered time while shifting is avoided because the transmission of torque is simply switched from one clutch-pack to the other.

 This means that the DSG takes only about 8 milliseconds to upshift.
 In comparison, the sequential manual transmission (SMT) in the Ferrari F430 Scuderia takes 60 milliseconds to shift, or 150 milliseconds in the Ferrari Enzo.
 The quoted time for upshifts is the time the wheels are completely non-powered.